biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:read3.0.md

 This tells the parser to ignore ATOM records and only parse the header of the file.

+### setParseCAOnly(boolean)

+Parse only the Atom records for C-alpha atoms

+### setParseSecStruc(boolean)

+A flag if the secondary structure information from the PDB file (author's assignment) should be parsed.
+If true the assignment can be accessed through AminoAcid.getSecStruc();

 Caching of structure data
 -------------------------